 Debtors and creditors with no stated interest rate and receivable or payable within one year are recorded at transaction price.
-Any losses arising from impairment are recognised in the Statement of Comprehensive Income in other administrative expenses.
+Any losses arising from impairment are recognised in the Statement of Comprehensive Income in Operating Costs.

 (d) Investments

 Cash investments are recognised at fair value.